HumanDataModel/humandatamodel.github.io/example.markdown

 The second argument, `facebook_friends` is also fetched by the instance.
 In the `SenstaionGenerator` it is used to form `social_proximity_set` sensation to indicate which (Facebook) friends and devices are nearby.

+The third argument tells the HDM instance the interval in seconds for how frequently the generator can be called, and the fourth argument the `valid time value` indicates how long the generated sensation is stored in the model before it is being void.

 {% highlight js %}
 hdModel.addSensationGenerator(